 Oral exam: 15 min oral presentation and up to 15 min question & answer session.

 All parts must be passed to get a final grade.

-2. A minimum of 70% attendance will be required for qualification.
+2. 70% attendance will be required for qualification.
 Students may be asked to cover any topics missed by completing additional coursework requirements.

 Students who have one or more assignments not approved at first submission will be given one more submission opportunity in a new and improved version.